Marketing Strategy

 Website/UX

-- Pages Per Session: This measure measures engagement by tracking how many pages visitors visit and explore before leaving.
+• Pages Per Session: This metric measures engagement by tracking the number of pages your visitors view and explore before leaving.
 It helps indicate content relevance and site navigation quality

-- Exit Rate for Key Funnel Pages: Identifies specific pages users leave from most often before converting.
-Optimise these pages will improve customer journey flow and conversion rates
+• Exit Rate for Key Funnel Pages: Identifies specific pages users leave from most often before converting.
+Optimising these pages will improve customer journey flow and conversion rates

 Need help finalising your marketing plan?

-In your review session, we’ll help you review your marketing performance and identify what works well and any areas for improvement.
+During your review session, we’ll help you assess your marketing performance, identifying what works well and areas for improvement.
 We’ll also help you plan your marketing strategy with growth and profitability in mind and advise you on any marketing and growth challenges you’re currently facing.

-To book your free session, call us on 01329 565001, email projects@damteq.co.uk, or fill out our contact form to speak with a Specialist!
+To book your free session, call us on 01329 565001 or fill out our contact form to speak with a specialist!